ella-2002e/MA-SurvivalAnalysis-Project/README_upd.md

 # API

-The API extends our Survival Analysis project with functionality to select data from the database, insert data, and update data.
+The API extends our Survival Analysis project with functionality to select data from the database and insert data.
 The API now includes several endpoints that help identify top customers with the highest churn rate, customers with the highest/lowest CLV, etc.

 ## Usage